 In reception centres for asylum seekers, all residents can take part in activities that encourage integration and knowledge of the host country.
 They have the right to attend professional training and education courses.
 The regional Offices for Employment organise professional training for asylum seekers who are allowed to work with the purpose of assisting them in finding a job.
 Also, they can enrol in adults’ education courses for which a certain level of knowledge of one of the national languages is required, but not all regions equally take charge of the subscription fees and transport costs.

-The costs of transportation to school and trainings should be paid by the reception centres (this is part of the funding Fedasil gives) but due to the fact that the quality norms are not a public document (See section Conditions in Reception Facilities) this varies in practice among the different reception facilities.
+The costs of transportation to school and trainings should be paid by the reception centres (this is part of the funding Fedasil gives) but due to the fact that the quality norms are not a public document or stipulated in a royal decree (see section Conditions in Reception Facilities) this varies in practice among the different reception facilities.

 Article 35 Reception Act.